Topics in This Section

 John agreed.
 "I felt the care I received at Fox Chase Cancer Center was outstanding.
 Everyone was kind and respectful and the follow-up care I received after my surgery was really great.
-My surgeon is a gifted doctor and he made me feel at ease."
+My doctors are so gifted and made me feel at ease."

 Today, John remains cancer–free and continues to keep busy doing yard work and tending to his vegetable garden.
 He looks back at his experience with true amazement.
-"I am just so happy that with my doctor, he did an amazing job, and I would recommend that anyone who has cancer go to Fox Chase."
+"I am just so happy with my outcome.
+I would recommend that anyone who has cancer go to Fox Chase."